 Below are some basic concepts and practices that will not only protect you and your data, but the whole Penn computing community.
 As an Eniac user, you are required to keep your account secure to protect the entire system.

 1. Don't open email attachments, unless you are expecting them.
-Don't send email attachments using any of the extensions listed in the Answers article on Prohibited Attachments, they will be interpreted as viruses and blocked.
+Don't send email attachments using any of the extensions listed in the Answers article on Sending Prohibited Attachments, they will be interpreted as viruses and blocked.
 Email containing these types of attachments is automatically deleted and there is no way to recover it.

 2. Lock your computer when you are away from your desk in the office, lab, or college house, even just for a minute.
 To lock a Windows machine, press ctrl-alt-delete and click the "Lock Computer" button.